 Walleye anglers understand the effectiveness of trolling, especially when walleyes are transitioning to their post-spawn patterns.
 Trolling allows you to cover a lot of water and keep in contact with active fish.
 Not only is trolling one of the most productive methods for catching walleye, it's also known for producing BIG fish.

 The smaller size features a #3 French blade and #10 stinger treble hook.
 The larger size features a #5 French blade and a #6 stinger treble hook.

 Be sure to read The story of the new Mepps Trolling Rig!

-|Fished Lake Erie the week of April 18-25 in and around the Bass Islands.
+Fish Caught: WalleyeFished Lake Erie the week of April 18-25 in and around the Bass Islands.
 The water was a little cold (44F)for crawler harnesses, still did really well on the Trolling Rig at slow speeds all through the water column.
 (10-45 feet back with one ounce)We did the best on blue, crayfish and firetiger colors with Colorado Blades.
 If you are using them with large fish, change the trailer hooks out to larger hooks.

 Write a product testimonial and share your fishing experiences with other customers.